-Banyuls-sur-Mer is situated on the Mediterranean coast in Languedoc-Roussillon.
+Banyuls-sur-Mer is situated on the Mediterranean coast in in the Pyrénées-Orientales department in southern France.
 It is a beach resort around a natural bay and is not far from Collioure and Port Vendres.
-We passed this picturesque fishing port on the way to the winemaker Domaine Tambour, which is located between Banyuls-sur-Mer and Cerbere.
+Unlike Collioure, Banyuls-sur-Mer is a quiet town.

-Banyuls-sur-Mer is also the home town of the French sculptor, Aristide Maillol.
-Strolling around the stepped streets in the town, we noticed some artworks from Aristide Maillol, such as ” the young lady reclining” near the port.
-The house Aristide Maillol died is now a museum which dedicates to his life and works.
+Banyuls-sur-Mer is also the home town of the French sculptor Aristide Maillol.
+Strolling through the streets, we noticed some artworks from Aristide Maillol, such as ‘the young lady reclining’ near the port.
+His house is now a museum which dedicates to his life and works.

 Shops spread among several pedestrian streets.
-It was in the mid of summer holiday season, but it was much less crowded compared to Collioure.
-All the houses seemed to be just freshly painted.
-On the upper floors, the colours of the balcony doors and the balconies are unified to give a comfortable visual effect.
+Though it was in the mid of the summer holiday season, only a few people were on the streets.
+All houses seemed to be freshly painted recently.
+The colours of the balcony doors and the balconies are harmonious to give a comfortable visual effect.

 This seaside resort is just a little north of the Spanish border.
-It is not only famous for its architecture and rich Catalan history and traditions but also famous for the best beaches in France, with several coves sheltered from the winds for bathing.
+Banyuls-sur-Mer is not only famous for its architecture and rich Catalan history but also famous for its beaches.
+It has several best beaches in France, with several coves sheltered from the winds for bathing.

-Fontaulé beach is the most central beach, with bars and restaurants, a carrousel for children, and the opportunity to do some water-sports, such as diving and kayaking.
+Fontaulé beach is the most central beach, with bars and restaurants, a carousel for children, and the opportunity to do some water-sports, such as diving and kayaking.

-Banyuls sur Mer’s Sana Beach is located at the Helio-Marin centre (also called Sana) and next to the beach of Elmes.
-The little-known beautiful stretch of sand with a quieter environment is an ideal place to escape the tourist crowds.
+Sana Beach is near the Helio-Marin centre (also called Sana).
+Next to the beach of Elmes, the little-known beautiful stretch of sand has a quiet atmosphere.
+It is an ideal place to escape the tourist crowds.

 The distance between the beaches is not far.
-It is possible to walk from one beach to the other within one hour.
+It is possible to walk from each other within one hour.

-The area is actually well-known for its various hillside wineries.
-Nestling at the foot of the famous terraced vineyard, Banyuls-sur-mer is very famous for its wine production.
+The area is well-known for its various hillside wineries.
+Nestling at the foot of the famous terraced vineyard, Banyuls-sur-Mer is renowned for its wine production.
 Wines are vinified after direct press or maceration and then matured in big glass bottles, oak barrels, and bottles.
-These wines will age slowly to develop delight colours and aromas.
+These wines will age slowly to develop delightful colours and aromas.

-Banyuls are classified into dry, medium-dry, medium-sweet or sweet.
+Banyuls wines have four levels, dry, medium-dry, medium-sweet, and sweet.
 One type of Banyuls wines is Banyuls Blanc.
-It is a bright yellow wine, with floral notes with citrus and white fruits.
-Due to the limited production, Banyuls wines are sold typically by the winemaker directly.
-To buy this type of wines online is also possible.
+It is a bright yellow wine, with floral notes and white fruits.
+Due to the limited production, the local winemakers sell Banyuls wines directly.

 The winemaker Domaine Tambour